Table of Contents

 Vieille Ville

-Perhaps the most famous building here is Cathedrale Sainte-Réparate (Nice Cathedral).
-The 17th-century Baroque architecture cathedral is a popular place among tourists exploring Vieille Ville.
-It's located west of a square with an abundance of restaurants and gift stores surrounding it.
+It's located west of the Place Rossetti square which has many restaurants and gift stores surrounding it.
 The square also hosts La Fontaine historique d'Obélisque, a drinking water fountain directly opposite the cathedral.
-It's an excellent place to take a break while exploring the best Nice has to offer.
+It's an excellent place to take a break while exploring the town.

 Place Masséna